-These serving size schemes lead you to believe they contain fewer calories or less sugar.
+Serving size “schemes” lead you to believe they contain fewer calories or less sugar.

-For the truth, multiply the label serving size by the number of servings you consumed.
+Find the real calories, multiply the label serving size by the number of servings you consume.

 The first three things in the ingredients list tell the secret.

-A product is considered unhealthy if the first three ingredients include refined grains, any type of sugar, or hydrogenated oils.
+- Unhealthy if first three ingredients include refined grains, sugar, or hydrogenated oils.

 These “healthy-sounding” labels don’t necessarily mean healthy.

-• Multigrain — just contains more than one type of grain, which may be refined grains
+• Multigrain —more than one type of grain, maybe refined grains

-• Natural — simply means at some point manufacturer used a natural source such as apples or rice
+• Natural — manufacturer used a natural source such as apples or rice

-• Organic —doesn’t mean healthy, for instance, organic sugar is still sugar
+• Organic —doesn’t mean healthy, for example, organic sugar is still sugar

-• Fat-Free and Low-Fat— is made with extra sugar or sodium to make it taste better
+• Fat-Free and Low-Fat—made with extra sugar or sodium for better taste

-• Light — reduced calories or fat, may mean watered down
+• Light — reduced calories or fat, and may be watered down

-• No added sugar — beware, sugar substitutes may have been added
+• No added sugar — beware, may be sugar substitutes

-• Low-carb— can be processed junk foods, similar to processed low-fat foods
+• Low-carb— may be processed junk foods, like processed low-fat foods

-• Made with whole grains— if whole grains aren’t listed in the first three ingredients, the amount isn’t enough to be classified as healthy
+• Made with whole grains— not classified as healthy, if not listed in the first three ingredients

-• Fortified or enriched—merely means some nutrients have been added
+• Fortified or enriched—merely means some added nutrients

 • Gluten-free— doesn’t contain wheat, spelt, rye, or barley, but can be highly processed with added fats and sugar

-• Fruit-flavored —may only contain chemicals intended to taste like fruit
+• Fruit-flavored —may only contain fruit tasting chemicals

 Visit https://www.healthline.com/nutrition for more information.